 Why does my business need a credit card machine?

-Anyone who owns business no matter how big or small should have a credit card machine for processing payments.
+Anyone who owns a business should have a credit card machine for processing payments, no matter how big or small.
 Consumers are less likely to carry cash on them, and when there’s no option of a card machine, you could end up turning people away.
 It also makes them think twice about revisiting your business if they know they’ll have to get money out beforehand.
 Plus, it gives the impression that you may not be legitimate if you only take cash payments.

 Are there different types of credit card processing machines?